Urban flooding: Modeling of climate change impacts

+Scientists investigate climate change scenarios and their impacts on urban flooding and found that: "For example in the UK, expected annual damages from surface water may increase by £60–200 million for projected 2–4°C warming scenarios; enhanced adaptation actions could manage flooding up to a 2°C scenario but will be insufficient beyond that.

-Mitigation
+Mitigation and management

+Flood flows in urban environments have been studied relatively recently despite many centuries of flood events.
+Some recent research has considered the criteria for safe evacuation of individuals in flooded areas.

-Gray infrastructure
+Building gray infrastructure

-One traditional urban flooding management strategy is gray infrastructure, which is a set of infrastructure types (including dams and seawalls) traditionally constructed of concrete or other impervious materials and designed to prevent the flow of water.
+One traditional urban flooding management strategy is building gray infrastructure, which is a set of infrastructure types (including dams and seawalls) traditionally constructed of concrete or other impervious materials and designed to prevent the flow of water.
 While gray infrastructure can be effective in preventing flooding-related damage and can be economically valuable, some models suggest that gray infrastructure may become less effective at preventing flood-related impacts in urban areas in the future as climate change causes flooding intensity and frequency to increase.

-Green infrastructure
+Using green infrastructure

 An alternative to gray infrastructure is green infrastructure, which refers to a set of strategies for absorbing and storing stormwater at or close to the location where it falls.
 Green infrastructure includes many types of vegetation, large open areas with pervious surfaces, and even rainwater collection devices.
 Green infrastructure may prove to be an effective and cost-efficient way to reduce the extent of urban flooding.
+An example of usage of green infrastructure is the idea of "sponge cities".

-Drainage systems
+Improving drainage systems

 One way urban flooding is commonly mitigated is via urban drainage systems, which transport storm water away from streets and businesses and into appropriate storage and drainage areas.
 While urban drainage systems help municipalities manage flooding and can be scaled up as population and urban extent increase, these systems may not be sufficient to mitigate additional future flooding due to climate change.

-Land use
+Understanding and altering land use

 Since the ratio of pervious to impervious surfaces across an area is important in flooding management, understanding and altering land use and the proportion of land allocated to different purposes/use types is important in flood management planning.
 In particular, increasing the percent of land dedicated to open, vegetated space can be helpful in providing an absorption and storage area for storm runoff.
 These areas can often be integrated with existing urban amenities, such as parks and golf courses.
 Increasing the pervious surface fraction of an urban area (e.g. by planting green walls/roofs or using alternative pervious construction materials) can also help de-risk climate-linked flood events.